 These are wetlands with special media that are chosen to have chemical properties that will react with the water to achieve particular treatment outcomes.
 Common examples are media to react with soluble phosphorous to form insoluble metal phosphates, or media …

 Air is pumped into the base of (typically) a horizontal subsurface flow wetland by means of an air compressor.
 These are very effective at reducing the "oxygen demand" amd eliminating ammonia from watewaters.
-Electrical power is needed to power the …
+Electrical power is needed to power the compressors, though it …